Macy Philippus: College career

-Blackburn led the Texas Tech Red Raiders with 9 assists in 19 games in her freshman season in 2021, earning Big 12 Conference all-freshman honors.
+Philippus led the Texas Tech Red Raiders with 9 assists in 19 games in her freshman season in 2021, earning Big 12 Conference all-freshman honors.
 She missed most of her sophomore year after dislocating her right kneecap three games into the season.
-She returned to contribute a career-high 11 assists and 2 goals in 15 games in her junior season in 2023, being named first-team All-Big 12 and third-team All-American.
-However, she tore her ACL in her right knee and missed the last eight games of the year, sitting out as Texas Tech clinched their first Big 12 regular-season title in program history and reached the third round of the NCAA tournament.
+She returned to contribute 11 assists and 2 goals in 15 games in her junior season in 2023, being named first-team All-Big 12 and third-team All-American.
+However, she tore the anterior cruciate ligament (ACL) in her right knee and missed the last eight games of the year, sitting out as Texas Tech clinched their first Big 12 regular-season title in program history.

-In her senior season in 2024, Blackburn led the Red Raiders with 10 assists and added 2 goals in 19 games, being named first-team All-American, first-team All-Big 12, and the Big 12 Defender of the Year.
-She helped win one round in her first NCAA tournament.
-During her senior season, she passed Taylor Lytle's career 27-assist mark and finished the season as the program record holder with 33 assists in 56 games.
-She was named Big 12 Defender of the Year for a second time in 2025.
+Philippus led the Red Raiders with 10 assists and added 2 goals in 19 games in 2024, being named first-team All-American, first-team All-Big 12, and the Big 12 Defender of the Year.
+During the season, she became the career assist leader in program history, passing Taylor Lytle's record.
+She made her NCAA tournament debut and made the second round.
+She returned as a reshirt senior in 2025, starting all 21 games and recording career highs with 5 goals and 13 assists.
+The team made a third consecutive NCAA tournament and reached the second round.
+She was named second-team All-American and repeated as first-team All-Big 12 and the Big 12 Defender of the Year.

+Club career

+Racing Louisville FC announced on January 16, 2026, that they had signed Philippus to her first professional contract on a two-year deal.
+She made her professional debut as a late substitute for Quincy McMahon in a season-opening 2–1 loss to the North Carolina Courage on March 14.
+Later that month, she scored her first professional goal at the end of stoppage time in a 2–1 defeat to the Seattle Reign.

 International career

-Blackburn was called up to the United States youth national team at the under-15, under-17, and under-20 levels, appearing in two friendlies with the under-17s in 2019.
+Philippus was called up to the United States youth national team at the under-15, under-17, and under-20 levels, appearing in two friendlies for the under-17s in 2019.
+She was called into a development camp, training concurrently with the senior national team, in January 2026.

+Personal life

+She married Holden Philippus in June 2026.